About the APPG

 A full register of APPGs can be accessed here.

-Since being established in 2002 the APPG on Microfinance/Microcredit has become a leading forum for Parliamentarians, practitioners, academics and non governmental organisations interested in microfinance.
+Since being established by Annette Brooke MP in 2002 the APPG on Microfinance has become a leading forum for Parliamentarians, practitioners, academics and non governmental organisations interested in microfinance.
 The work of the APPG is both strategic and vital, to develop greater awareness and support for microfinance as a key development tool, reaching the poorest and most marginalised people in society.

 Activities include:

-The Secretariat of the APPG on microfinance/microcredit is provided on a part-time basis by RESULTS, a citizen’s advocacy organisation working to end hunger and the worst aspects of poverty.
-Visit the RESULTS website for more information.
+The Secretariat of the APPG on Microfinance is provided on a part-time basis by RESULTS Education, a non-profit citizen’s advocacy organisation and registered charity (charity number 101528), which works to end extreme poverty.